Can You Use MANSCAPED on Leg Hair?

 Let’s get back to the initial question.
 Can you use Manscaped tools with leg hair?
 That’s a definite yes.
 The Lawn Mower 2.0 was designed for full-body grooming.
 While we recommend using separate trimmers (or blades) for the face and the body, the 2.0 can tackle any body hair.
 For your legs, there are a few features that absolutely help you get the results that you want.

 The Lawn Mower 2.0 is made with a polycarbonate outer shell.
-This outer shell is very durable, completely waterproof, and incredibly light.
+This outer shell is very durable, water resistant, and incredibly light.
 That means it’s easy to handle and maneuver (there are potentially awkward situations when trimming your legs).
 You can use it in the shower or dry, and it can handle all of your legs in a single session.

 The light, strong design helps it adjust to the variable topography of your legs (and other body parts if you’re really going for it).
 Basically, you’re getting a combination of convenience and performance because we thought about these things when we designed the shell.

 The polycarbonate shell is only one of several features that help you control your grooming session.
-We have multiple cutting guards (as you should expect from any quality trimmer), a rechargeable battery that allows cordless use, and an entirely waterproof design.
+We have multiple cutting guards (as you should expect from any quality trimmer), a rechargeable battery that allows cordless use, and a water-resistant design.

 If that’s not enough, the entire thing was crafted to be ergonomic in your hands.
 The grip is easy to control, no matter how crazy your manscaping might get.
 You can get clean cutting angles on all parts of your legs (and bodies).
 That helps you follow our previous advice of cutting with the grain.